-It's for sure that each module is well calibrated when it's in manufacturing process.
-However, in certain applications, user may need to redo the calibration with their device.
+Each module is well calibrated at manufacturing.
+However, in certain applications, users may need to redo the calibration with their device.
 If you want to enable this, please go to Setup menu and click Allow Calibration first.

-- 1. Trim Zero It's used to help user calibrate the low limit of output range by entering the value. - Step 1.
-Click the Trim Zero button after enabled Allow Calibration. - Step 2.
-The output signal will be delivered as the lowest level, for example, if you select +/- 10V range, you will get around -10V. - Step 3.
+1. Trim Zero - Helps users calibrate the low limit of output range by entering the value.

+Step 1.
+Click the Trim Zero button after enabling Allow Calibration.

+Step 2.
+The output signal will be delivered as the lowest level, for example, if you select +/- 10V range, you will get around -10V.

+Step 3.
 Please check if the voltage/current meter connected to the module is right to the lowest level.
 If not, please adjust "Counts to trim" to correct the output value indicated on the meter.
-After calibrating to correct value, please click Apply button to take it effect. - Step 4.
+After calibrating to correct value, please click Apply button to take it effect.

+Step 4.
 Click OK button to finish the process.